McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 * Highlighting item slots,
 * The background of tooltips,
 * The transparent lower hemisphere overlay on the sky approximately between times 11315 to 14150 (sunset) and 21830 to 24670 (sunrise),
-* The black bars on the sides when scoped in with a spyglass.
+* The black bars on the sides when scoped in with a spyglass,
+* The f3+G chunk border displays.

 For UI elements, Position is the screen size divided by the GUI scale.
 E.g. 1920x1080 with GUI scale 3 means Position for x will be [0,640] and for y [0,360].